Wills, Trusts & Probate

 Frequently Asked Questions About Powers of Attorney in Dixon

-Can I change or revoke my power of attorney once it's established?
+Can I revoke or change a power of attorney once it is signed?

-Do I need a lawyer to create a power of attorney in Dixon?
+Do I need a lawyer to create a power of attorney in California?

-Who can be appointed as an agent in a power of attorney?
+Who can I appoint as my agent under a power of attorney?

 What happens if I become incapacitated without a power of attorney?